APS Off-Peak Hours & Holidays 2026: The Complete Schedule

 Note: On weekdays, the 3:00 PM - 4:00 PM hour falls under off-peak rates (the gap between super off-peak ending and peak starting).
 For a deeper explanation of the full rate structure, see our APS TOU rates guide.

-APS treats all recognized holidays the same as weekends — all hours are billed at the off-peak rate.
+APS treats all recognized holidays the same as weekends.
+All hours are billed at the off-peak rate.
 There are no peak or super off-peak periods on holidays.
-Here is the complete list:
+The complete list:

 | Holiday | 2026 Date | Day of Week | Season |